Scottmg1/Sentry-Six-Remastered/README.md

 🙌 Credits

-Built with ❤️ by [Your Name] — Inspired by TeslaCam’s incredible capture system
+Built with ❤️ by Chad — Inspired by TeslaCam’s incredible capture system

-Logo concept: SentrySix ⚡